-Prerequisite(s): AST 101 or equivalent and experience in using a word processing package.
+Prerequisite(s): AST 243 or equivalent.

-AST 260 - Presentation Software (3 Credits)
+AST 260 - Presentation Software

 Teaches creation of slides including use of text, clip art, and graphs.
 Includes techniques for enhancing presentations with on-screen slide show as well as printing to transparencies and handouts.
 Incorporates use of sound and video clips.